DEA Releases 2024 National Drug Threat Assessment

 Part 1: Drug Cartels: Trafficking Drugs Into and Throughout the United States

 This is a 2-part series with Part 1 focusing on how illicit drugs enter and spread throughout the United States.
-Part 2 of the series will be published in August and will focus on the Drug Enforcement Agency’s response to this crisis.
+Part 2 of the series was published in late July and focuses on the Drug Enforcement Agency’s response to this crisis.

 Each year, the U.S. Drug Enforcement Administration (DEA) releases a national drug threat assessment.
 In May, the DEA Administrator released the 2024 National Drug Threat Assessment (NDTA) of illicit drug threats and trafficking trends endangering the United States.
 This comprehensive overview sheds light on the intricate dynamics of drug trafficking and its devastating impact on communities in the United States.
 The assessment is used by law enforcement, policy makers, prevention and treatment agencies and serves as an information tool to educate the general public1.